 DACA Recipients Look To Supreme Court For Hope

-The U.S. Supreme Court hears arguments Tuesday in a highly anticipated set of cases that threatens the legal status of some 700,000 young people — often called "dreamers" — who were brought to the U.S. illegally as children.
+The U.S. Supreme Court hears arguments Tuesday in a highly anticipated set of cases that threatens the legal status of some 700,000 young immigrants — often called DREAMers — who were brought to the U.S. illegally as children.
 It's a program that President Trump tried to rescind seven months after taking office, only to have the lower courts block his action.

-In 2012 President Obama put the program in place to temporarily protect these young people from deportation.
+In 2012, President Barack Obama put the program in place to temporarily protect these young people from deportation.
 If you were in school, were a high school graduate, or had been honorably discharged from the military, and if you passed a background check, you were eligible for temporary legal status and a work permit, renewable every two years.
 The program is formally known as the Deferred Action for Childhood Arrivals, or DACA.

 "Rest easy"

-President Trump, from the beginning, seemed conflicted about DACA, caught between the mass deportations he promised his political base during the campaign, and his admiration for what so many of the "dreamers" have accomplished.
+President Trump, from the beginning, seemed conflicted about DACA, caught between the mass deportations he promised his political base during the campaign and his admiration for what so many of the DREAMers have accomplished.

-These DACA recipients, who come from around the world, have become teachers, psychologists, business owners, and doctors.
+These DACA recipients, who come from around the world, have become teachers, psychologists, business owners and doctors.

 Their successes illustrate the reason that Republicans and Democrats in Congress tried to work out a DACA deal that Trump would sign in 2017.
-"Rest easy," Trump told the "dreamers" in an April 2017 interview with the Associated Press.
+"Rest easy," Trump told the DREAMers in an April 2017 interview with The Associated Press.

 Trump "kept waffling back and forth"

-But he "kept waffling back and forth over what he would be willing to accept, and wouldn't be willing to accept," in terms of a DACA deal, says Julie Hirschfeld Davis, co-author of Border Wars, and congressional editor for The New York Times.
+But he "kept waffling back and forth over what he would be willing to accept, and wouldn't be willing to accept," in terms of a DACA deal, says Julie Hirschfeld Davis, co-author of Border Wars and congressional editor for The New York Times.

 At the end of the day, Trump's indecision was so frustrating for Senate Republican leaders that they worked out a compromise with Democrats on their own.
-Just hours before the deal was to come up for a vote on the Senate floor, however, the administration branded it unacceptable in a midnight press release, according to Hirschfeld.
+Just hours before the deal was to come up for a vote on the Senate floor, however, the administration branded it unacceptable in a midnight press release, according to Davis.

-Shortly thereafter, Attorney General Jeff Sessions announced the DACA program would end because, he said, it was illegal and unconstitutional to begin with.
+Shortly thereafter, then-Attorney General Jeff Sessions announced that the DACA program would end because, he said, it was illegal and unconstitutional to begin with.

 "They are dead wrong when they say that the DACA program adopted by the Obama administration was illegal," says Ted Olson, who served as solicitor general in the George W. Bush administration and is representing DACA plaintiffs in the Supreme Court.

-Olson points to programs similar to DACA that were put place by every other president dating back to Dwight Eisenhower.
-These programs granted temporary legal status, for instance, to 600,000 Cubans in the 1950s and '60s and 1.5 million other undocumented immigrants under another program in the Reagan and George H.W. administrations.
+Olson points to programs similar to DACA that were put in place by every other president dating back to Dwight Eisenhower.
+These programs granted temporary legal status, for instance, to 600,000 Cubans in the 1950s and '60s and 1.5 million other undocumented immigrants under another program in the Reagan and George H.W.
+Bush administrations.

 Janet Napolitano was secretary at the Department Homeland Security when DACA was created.
 "Not only is there a long history of deferring action for particular groups under the immigration laws," says Napolitano, "but there's the whole concept of prosecutorial discretion, which gives the executive branch the authority to make decisions about who is going to feel the full brunt of the federal government in an enforcement proceeding, versus not."